fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 Since our test files and functions start with test_, we’re good.
 There are ways to alter these discovery rules if you have a bunch of tests named differently.
-I’ll cover that in Chapter 6, Configuration, on page 115.
+I’ll cover that in Lab 6, Configuration, on page 115.

 Let’s take a closer look at the output of running just one file: